autoplot/documentation/javadoc/org/autoplot/datasource/DataSourceUtil.URIMap.md

+# org.autoplot.datasource.DataSourceUtil.URIMap

-# org.autoplot.datasource.DataSourceUtil.URIMapsomething which returns a new URI given an old one.
+something which returns a new URI given an old one.

 ***
 <a name="map"></a>
 # map